 Cheltenham Betting History

-Cheltenham Festival, of which The Gold Cup is part, is named the National Hunt Meeting, but whichever you prefer it’s a great opportunity to bet using horse racing betting offers like the latest PaddyPower new customer offer which is worth up to £250 to new account holders!
+Cheltenham Festival, of which The Gold Cup is part, is named the National Hunt Meeting, but whichever you prefer it’s a great opportunity to bet using horse racing betting offers like the latest Betfred free bet offer for new customers.

 Cheltenham Races' Gold Cup takes place on the last day of the Festival.
 It has total prize money of £3.67 million up for grabs with almost a million set aside for the Gold Cup.

-With sums this large you can be sure of some serious betting action and online bookies know it, usually offering special betting offers and promotions leading up to the festival.
+With sums this large you can be sure of some serious betting action and online bookies know it, usually offering special betting offers leading up to the festival.

 The Cheltenham Gold Cup

 The Gold Cup is so prestigious that it's only been cancelled a handful of times (even during the Second World War) and many see it as a rival to that other great race, The Grand National.

 Whichever takes your fancy both are great opportunities for making use of the many free bet offers that bookies give away with around £600 million wagered on the festival last year alone.

 Betting on Cheltenham races is exciting as the race covers a distance of around three miles and incorporates 22 fences.
 Over the four day festival there are plenty of other races for punters to use Cheltenham free bets on – The Champion Hurdle, Queen Mother Champion Chase, Cotswold Chase and The Champion Bumper to name a few.

 But it’s the Gold Cup that draws the most punters and with so many Cheltenham betting offers you can see why.
 Golden Miller holds the record for Gold Cup victories, winning all five races between 1932 and 1936, Arkle won three times between 1964 and 1966, and Best Mate also notched up a hat-trick between 2002 and 2004.